gradio-app/gradio/client/js/README.md

 The duplicate function will attempt to duplicate the space that is referenced and return an instance of `client` connected to that space.
 If the space has already been duplicated then it will not create a new duplicate and will instead connect to the existing duplicated space.
 The huggingface token that is passed in will dictate the user under which the space is created.

 `duplicate` accepts the same arguments as `client` with the addition of a `private` options property dictating whether the duplicated space should be private or public.
+A huggingface token is required for duplication to work.

 ```ts
 import { duplicate } from "@gradio/client";